melowntech/vts-mapproxy/mapproxy/src/mapproxy/generator/files/cesiumreadme.md

 # VTS Mapproxy resource Cesium Terrain Provider interface

 ## General info

-Cesium Terrain Proviver interface allowd VTS surface resource to be used in any Cesium application as a terrain provider.
+Cesium Terrain Proviver interface allows a VTS surface resource to be used in any Cesium application as a terrain provider.

 For every terrain-enabled reference frame mapproxy provides a [layer.json](layer.json) file containing layer description and appropriate